Harkame/YggTorrentScraper/README.md

 ### Initialization

 Actual cloudflare bypassers like https://github.com/VeNoMouS/cloudscraper seem to have some difficulties for now.

-The easiest solution is to set « cf_clearance » cookie manually, you can find it in your browser.
+Only Selenium version is working.

 ``` python